0chain/blobber/README.md

 ### Building on standard hardware

-3. Go back to the blobber directory in terminal(`cd blobber`) and build blobber containers using the scripts below:
+3. Go back to the blobber directory in terminal(`cd -`) and build blobber containers using the scripts below:

 ```
 ./docker.local/bin/build.base.sh